corbado/example-passkeys-nextjs/README.md

 This is a sample implementation of the Corbado webcomponent being integrated into a web application built with Next.js.

+Please see the [full blog post](https://www.corbado.com/blog/nextjs-passkeys) to understand the detailed steps needed to integrate passkeys into Next.js apps.

 ## File structure

 - `src/app/page.tsx`: the file where the web component is embedded